MicrosoftDocs/microsoft-365-community/Community/team-site-or-communication-site.md

 **Communication sites have two distinct user personas.**

 Most often, a communication site has a small number of people with permission to author content and many people who only have permission to read content.
-Team sites use Microsoft 365 Groups for permissions.
-Communication sites use SharePoint groups.
+While team sites usually use Microsoft 365 Groups for permissions, communication sites use SharePoint groups.

 **Think about your team sites as where you**  **collaborate**  **and your communication sites as where you _communicate_.**